neurobiologylab-umass/dlc-based-behavioral-analysis/README.md

 Contributions to this project are welcome.
 If you find a bug or have a suggestion for how to improve the code, please open an issue or submit a pull request.

-## License

-This code is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.